 - Go paperless as much as possible - not only will it save you money in printing costs, but it’s also much friendlier towards trees.
 All of Cobry’s documents are stored electronically, on Google Workspace, ensuring that our paper usage is kept to a minimum.

-Taking care of your staff: The human side of sustainability
+Taking care of your staff: The human side of business sustainability

 Staff sustainability is one of the key reasons why sustainability is more than a nice-to-have, for several reasons.
 An enthusiastic workforce is one that is more productive, is more likely to go the extra mile and is easier to retain.
 And increasingly, customers pay very close attention to how a company treats its staff when making purchase decisions.